Remèdes rapides et naturels contre les reflux gastriques

 Hormonal changes and increased pressure on the stomach during pregnancy can promote reflux.

-Certain medications, such as proton pump inhibitors (PPIs), calcium-containing blood pressure medications, tricyclic antidepressants, and sedatives, can make reflux symptoms worse in some people.
+Certain medications, such as proton pump inhibitors (PPIs), calcium-containing blood pressure medications, tricyclic antidepressants, and sedatives, can worsen reflux symptoms in some people.

 Quick and Natural Remedies for Acid Reflux